krasi-pl/GoshDarnBugs/README.md

 }
 ```

-They're just simple utilities that allow for `ContentView`'s body, like so:
+... they're just simple helpers that allow for `ContentView`'s body, like so:

 ```swift
     var body: some View {